una/una.github.io/_posts/blog/2015-11-20-classy-css.md

 }
 ```

-But really if you're writing those in the *classy* way, each *component* (hero, sidebar, global-nav) would have its own partial .scss file that could look something like:
+If you're writing those in the *classy* way, each **component** (hero, sidebar, global-nav) would have its own partial .scss file where the classes are being instantiated for real use.
+That could look something like:

 _hero.scss